Exercise

 Starting Position and Proper Form

 Commencing the French Press necessitates a correct starting position.
 Whether you're seated or lying, maintaining a shoulder-width grip is essential.
-This grip, coupled with a controlled motion, engages the upper body and maximizes the exercise's effectiveness.
+This grip, coupled with a controlled motion, engages the upper body and maximizes the effectiveness of this triceps extension.
+Keep your upper arms stationary and lower the weight behind your head to achieve the greatest range of motion and stretch the long head of the triceps fully.

 Key Points to Remember